 - ATEM switcher integration

-- For ATEM chroma key software to use in conjunction to Titler Live or VividCast.
+- For ATEM chroma key software to use in conjunction with Titler Live.

 For shooting scenes well, we were in luck since one of our main brand colors is green, we already had an office wall painted lime green.
 This background saved us time in helping with chroma key.
 We spent a lot of time testing out different ways to chroma key and fine tune how we utilize our tools when combined.